 Lisa Hondros, Secretary

 Lisa Hondros cofounded Friends of the Riverfront, a nonprofit whose mission is to protect and preserve the cultural and natural resources of the Central Mississippi Riverfront Regional Park.
 Since 2005, Friends of the Riverfront has advocated for riverfront parks.
 Over the years, Lisa has worked on political campaigns and been active in the community.
 She currently serves as Treasurer for the Nicollet Island East Bank Neighborhood Association Board and is a member of the Trust for Public Land Minnesota Advisory Board.
 Lisa received her undergraduate degree in history from Carleton College and a law degree from the University of Pennsylvania.
 She practiced law at Dorsey & Whitney from 1989-1992.

-Kjersti Monson, Manager of the Falls Initiative
+Kjersti Monson, Director of The Falls Initiative

 Kjersti is the CEO of Duval Companies, related firms which provide development, design and policy solutions for public, private and nonprofit entities.
 She is a partner at Duval, where she founded and directs the Civic Studio.
 Kjersti served as the Minneapolis Planning Director from 2013-2016.
 She brings an implementation-based perspective to projects with both public and private interests, where design matters.
 Kjersti is an affiliate of the Minnesota Design Center at the University of MN, where she also serves as adjunct faculty teaching urban design.
 She serves on the Center for Transportation Studies Executive Committee, and on committees for the Minneapolis Park & Recreation Board, Meet Minneapolis, and Minneapolis Downtown Council.
 Kjersti earned a Master in Urban Planning and Master in Landscape Architecture from Harvard, and a BA in English from Hamline.
 She is married with two children and lives in downtown Minneapolis.